-As the nation’s longest-running professional summer theater, The Cape Playhouse has a special place in American theater history.
+As the nation’s longest-running professional summer theatre, The Cape Playhouse has a special place in American theatre history.
 The Cape Playhouse is dedicated to equal opportunity in education and employment.
 The Cape Playhouse also provides a fun and instructive Children’s Theater.

-A summer theater close to Boston and the wealthier Cape villages was the creator Raymond Moore’s dream in the 1920s.
+A summer theatre close to Boston and the wealthier Cape villages was the creator Raymond Moore’s dream in the 1920s.
 He came across the long-abandoned Nobscussett meetinghouse.
-The enormous meetinghouse was miraculously transported by Moore to its current site down the street.
+Moore miraculously transported the enormous meetinghouse to its current site down the street.

 4) Sandwich Glass Museum

-The museum exhibits items and information about the history of the glass industry in general.
+The Sandwich Glass Museum exhibits items and information about the history of the glass industry in general.
 Collectors can marvel at rare pieces of glass on exhibit, while the general public can be impressed by complex glass sculptures.
 Regular glassblowing demos are held at their on-site furnace.
 A select few are even allowed to press glass directly from the furnace.